Encouraging Positive Mental Health Discussions

 “I think mental health is everybody’s business,” says Sue Stephenson, a former high school teacher and principal in Ontario.
 “Every teacher has to think about how they can include mentally healthy activities for their kids in their classroom.”
 This could mean making sure students laugh.

-Stephenson wrote Kidding Around, a resource book to help teachers create fun activities for students, and founded Happiness at School to do just that.
-Professional comedians do workshops with students in Grades 7 through 12 to teach them about writing and delivering comedy.
-They also teach students about the importance of good mental health.
-Mental-health education should be prioritized as much as math scores, says Stephenson.
+Stephenson wrote Kidding Around, a resource book to help teachers create fun activities for students, to do just that.
+She also founded Happiness at School, a program that brings in professional comedians to do workshops with students in Grades 7 through 12.
+The comedians teach students about writing and delivering comedy, as well as about the importance of good mental health.
+Mental health education should be prioritized as much as math scores, says Stephenson.